RasaHQ/rasa/docs/docs/reference/rasa/core/policies/ted_policy.md

  | train(training_trackers: List[TrackerWithCachedStates], domain: Domain, interpreter: NaturalLanguageInterpreter, **kwargs: Any, ,) -> None
 ```

-Train the policy on given training trackers.
+Trains the policy on given training trackers.

+**Arguments**:

+- `training_trackers` - List of training trackers to be used
+  for training the model.
+- `domain` - Domain of the assistant.
+- `interpreter` - NLU Interpreter to be used for featurizing the states.
+- `**kwargs` - Any other argument.

 #### predict\_action\_probabilities